 Your real estate lawyer will be able to help with the sales transaction, but remember that negotiating the sales price is likely so know your upper limit and stick to it.
 Learn how to negotiate or get expert help to do the negotiations on your behalf.

 Be friendly yet firm, and do not feel forced into spending more than you can afford.
 There are also a few ways that you can tip the balance in your favor if you find yourself in a bidding war, such as writing a letter to the owner outlining why you want to buy the house.

 Insurance & Inspection

-When the offer is accepted you will be overwhelmed with excitement, but you are not quite there yet!
-You will need to obtain homeowners insurance and get an inspection carried out to assess the condition of the property both inside and out.
+When the offer is accepted, you will be overwhelmed with excitement, but you are not quite there yet!
+First, you will need to obtain homeowners insurance and get an inspection carried out to assess the property’s condition both inside and out.